MeerUzairWasHere/GuessMaster/README.md

 # GuessMaster

-GuessMaster is a full-stack web game where users sign up, select a difficulty level, and guess a random secret number.
+GuessMaster is a game where users sign up, select a difficulty level, and guess a random secret number.
 The game provides hints, tracks attempts, and updates a leaderboard showcasing the top players.

+> **Note:** You can use [GuessMaster Client](https://www.npmjs.com/package/guessmasterclient) package to interact with the API.

 ## Features